- Google may be the most popular choice in search engines, but here are 27 search engines you can – and should – try.

 No one serves up better search results than Google.

-At least that’s the common perception.
+At least that’s a common perception.

 but is that always the case?